soroel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-finds empty files and directories
+list all files with .gif